DavidLemayian/docs.globaleaks.org/Glossary.rst

    GlobaLeaks
 	Our project, a FLOSS, security focused and flexible whistleblowing platform.

-   GLAPI
-	REST interface defined for the communication with a GlobaLeaks Node.

    Node (or GlobaLeaks Node)
 	A system running the backend software